 - A cost-effective resource which can be used flexibly in different contexts

-Counties is operating two Neighbourhood Chaplains pilot schemes in Leighton Buzzard, Bedfordshire and Manchester.
-In Spring 2017 we plan to run four trial schemes in Swansea, Forest of Dean, Barnstaple and Hereford.
+Counties is currently operating two Neighbourhood Chaplains pilot schemes in Bedfordshire and Manchester.
+In 2017 we plan to run four trial schemes in Swansea, Forest of Dean, Barnstaple and Hereford.
 The aim is to launch the scheme Nationally later in the year.
-If you would like to take part in the development of this exciting resource, please get in touch email@example.com to find out more, and we can keep you posted as Neighbourhood Chaplains grows.
+If you would like to register a team, please get in touch email@example.com to find out more, and we can keep you posted as Neighbourhood Chaplains grows.